LunchMoneyToken/LunchMoney/README.md

-# Lunch Money the Ultimate Incentive
+# Lunch Money > Eat Snap Earn

-Restaurant P.I. users will earn LMY tokens every time a secret shop has been completed and when a deal has been redeemed.
+Restaurant P.I. users will earn LMY tokens every time feedback has been submitted.

-Restaurant P.I. is a platform that serves as a portal between local restaurant owners and customers around them.
-Blockchain technology ensures transparency and trust in the businesses and customer relationship.

-Exclusive deals and discounts are exchanged for anonymous visits and feedback on the customer experience.Patrons remain anonymous while dining at various participating restaurants.

-After submitting feedback, the customers are rewarded with a deal coupon that can be used in the next visit.
-Lunch Money tokens are used as earned incentives for completing secret shops and repeat visits
+Lunch Money is an up and coming ICO startup that tries to bring the unalterable nature and effectiveness of blockchain  innovation to the eatery audits showcase.

+With Lunch Money, eateries will get real and authentic surveys from clients while the clients get the reward for their appropriate audit direct.

+To put it plainly, Restaurant P.I.tries to naturally screen and channel for phony or low-quality surveys, while additionally offering clients motivators.

+This restaurant reviews adventure will incorporate the Lunch Money token and as per the primary highlights for its tasks.
+LMY token is the essential cash that goes into boosting organizations and its clients.